 I presently reside in the beautiful Sonoran Desert, in Scottsdale, Arizona with my wife Judy, and work in a

 400 sq. ft. studio.
-I have been a member of the American Association of Woodturners (AAW) for over 30
+I have been a member of the American Association of Woodturners (AAW) since

 I was also a charter member of Central New England Woodturners, one of the earliest chapters to

 organize under the AAW in 1987.
-Currently, I am a member of the Arizona Woodturners
+Currently, I am currently a member of the Arizona Woodturners

 Over the years I have demonstrated at many symposia and local organizations, nationally and